mathesar-foundation/mathesar-wiki/docs/team/worklogs/sean.md

 - Address Review feedback in [Migrate wiki to MkDocs](https://github.com/centerofci/mathesar-wiki/pull/102)
 - Handle deployment of new mkdocs wiki site
+- Troubleshoot changes with CNAME file on wiki deployment

 ## 2023-08-23 Wednesday